KabalMcBlade/Ion/README.md

 For many part of the initialization and setup of the Vulkan code I just merely copied and pasted, adding or removing what I had needed or not.

 ## Status

 For now it compile only and run without showing anything!
 When I'll finish the interface I'll add some things to render!

+**Using NVIDIA Drive before the 397.31 has an issue to upload large texture in memory (2048 x 2048 or more).
+This want mean that the DEMO attached CAN'T WORK!
+Please update your driver!**
+**The Vulkan Version used is 1.0.68.0**

 ### Almost self inclusive